 Different Types of Treatment For Calf Pain

-The severity of your injury, the tissue damage, and the cause of the strain will all affect the treatment you choose.
+The severity of your injury, the tissue damage, and the cause of the strain will affect your treatment.

 Your practitioner may perform form tests and strength tests to determine the likely cause of your injury.
 They may take a running record if you are able to run.